Larissa: History

-Antiquity

 Pre-history

 Traces of Paleolithic human settlement have been recovered from the area, but it was peripheral to areas of advanced culture.
 The area around Larissa was extremely fruitful; it was agriculturally important and in antiquity was known for its horses.

-Archaic Era

 The name Larissa (Λάρισα Lárīsa) is in origin a Pelasgian word for "fortress".
 There were many ancient Greek cities with this name.